mabdulsubhan/imdb-demo/README.md

 ### Code Coverage
 - Test cases for each module, logic and services are provided.
-- Code Coverage is upto 79%.
+- Code Coverage is upto 70%.
-- Find code coverage screenshot below.

 ### Third Party
 - Kingfisher (For downloading and caching images)